 And that doesn’t mean that The Upside can’t have its own fair share of success.
 The Departed has become more popular than Infernal Affairs, after all.
 However, to remake a movie that was this popular, The Upside needed to make a few radical changes to the story or characters.
 Though it makes some welcomed alterations to the plot, it still feels all too similar to the original, giving off the feeling that it’s a tad unremarkable and unnecessary.

 Point 2: Agency in Female Characters

 One piece of The Intouchables that consistently bugged me was Driss’ (Sy) treatment of the women around him.
-Though he eventually forges sweet relationships with the female figure in the film, they’re only there for Driss to catcall and say lewd remarks to a majority of the time.
-The worst of which is the treatment of the Yvonne character who seemingly only shows up for Driss to make a sexual advance only to leave and have the cycle repeat itself fifteen minutes later.
-It all culminates in an incredibly unfunny reveal that Yvonne was a lesbian this entire time, and it was probably the sole reason that she disregarded his moves.
+Though he eventually forges sweet relationships with the female figures in the film, they’re only there for Driss to catcall and say lewd remarks to a majority of the time.
+The worst of which is the treatment of the Magalie character who seemingly only shows up for Driss to make a sexual advance only to leave and have the cycle repeat itself fifteen minutes later.
+It all culminates in an incredibly unfunny reveal that Magalie was a lesbian this entire time, and it was probably the sole reason that she disregarded his moves.